 Planet Magazine, Vol. 11, No. 2 (the 42nd issue)

 Home Site: http://www.planetmag.com

 Planet Magazine is the free, award-winning quarterly Web-zine of short science fiction and fantasy by emerging writers and digital artists, whom we hope to encourage in their pursuit of the perfect tale or illustration.
 There could be other reasons we're doing this, of course, motivations that are obscure and uncomfortable; instincts linked perhaps to primal, nonreasoning urges regarding power and procreation -- the very same forces, no doubt, that sank the Atlanteans and their alabaster-towered oceanic empire.
 And the Dark Gods laffed.

-Planet has been available electronically via the World-Wide Web (see the clickable links at the top of this page) and Tin-Foil-Hat Receptron since January 1, 1994.
+Planet has been available electronically via the Worldwide Web and Tin-Foil-Hat Receptron since its January-March 1994 debut issue.
 Total circulation is "thousands 'n' thousands" per issue worldwide.
 Feel free to download this zine or make a single printout, as long as you don't charge for it or alter it in any way.
-That would be illegal and "not nice."
+That would be illegal and, quite frankly, "not nice."
 Submissions are welcomed (see below).
 Planet does not carry advertising or offer a subscription service, but issues are always available at our Web site, with new ones published every March 1, June 1, September 1, or December 1 (or thereabouts).
 Letters to the editor are encouraged and are likely to be printed.